 We also updated our faucet because our previous faucet, as pretty as it was, just wasn’t cutting it on the functionality front.
 Not enough range for our massive sink.
 So after more deliberation than I’m sure was necessary we decided that this matte black Kraus KPF-1610MB Bolden Kitchen Faucet, 18 inch was the one (it got overwhelmingly positive reviews on every website that sells it) and I have to say, it’s just another thing we’ve fallen in love with.
 I don’t feel like I can give it a totally thorough review right now, though because I feel like you have to use a faucet for several months or even a year to really get an accurate sense of quality, functionality and durability, so I’ll update you guys about that at a later date.
 But so far, so good!

 So there you have it, guys!
 We’re dying to know what you think.
-Are you into the new look and the countertops we chose?
+Are you into the new look and the farmhouse kitchen countertops we chose?
 Also make sure you drop any questions you have about what we did in the comments section below – what’s more fun than talking kitchen countertops?!